m0n01d/css-hacks/README.md

 It will ask for your name, the title and description of the post, and then inject that into the frontmatter of a new markdown file for you located in `src/blog/[title-of-blog-post]`

 `npm start` simply runs `gatsby develop` as you would normally, assuming you already have a blog post in progress or you want to start a new post yourself.
+Note - an `.mdx` extension is required as of right now.

 #### Other things